emmascode/applications.py.io/Task-master/README.md

-I created a Flask Todo App on Python & deploy on Firebase.
+I created a Todo App on Python using Flask framework.
 The app allows user to write what they want to do, update or remove it.

 ### Link - To deploy in Firebase